abhinavg916/freeCodeCamp-Web-Development/Javascript Data Structures and Algorithms/README.md

 # JavaScript Data Structures and Algorithms Certification
-* Each chapters has Important Notes and Solutions of the exercises
+* Each chapters has Important Notes and Exercise Solutions

 ## Contents
 * Basic JavaScript